jawj/subtls/README.md

 The library can display annotated binary input and output when built in ‘chatty’ mode.
 You can see this in action at [https://bytebybyte.dev](https://bytebybyte.dev).

-To run the web app locally (using macOS, Linux, or WSL on Windows):
+To run the web app locally (using macOS, Linux, or WSL on Windows, and with node + npm installed):

 ```bash
 git clone https://github.com/jawj/subtls.git